(In alphabetical order)

 Willson-Piper joins English band All About Eve in 1991 where he remains for ten years, recording two studio albums – Touched By Jesus (1991) and Ultraviolet (1992) as well as one electric live album Live And Electric At The Union Chapel (2001) and two acoustic live albums Fairy Light Nights 1 (2000) and Fairy Light Nights 2 (2001).

-2015: Willson-Piper guests with Swedish Progressive Rock band Anekdoten, appears on the title track of their album Until All The Ghosts Are Gone, joins the band as a full time member and tours Japan, Poland, France, Germany, Italy, Armenia, Norway and Sweden throughout the following years.
+2015: Willson-Piper guests with Swedish Progressive Rock band Anekdoten, appears on the title track of their album Until All The Ghosts Are Gone, joins the band as a full-time member and tours Armenia, France, Germany, Italy, Japan, Poland, Norway, Spain, and Sweden throughout the following years.
 Listen to Until All The Ghosts Are Gone here:

-Willson-Piper features on Atlantæum Flood’s debut album One Day (2019).
+Willson-Piper features on Atlantæum Flood’s album One Day (2019).

 Willson-Piper plays on the Black In Sunshine single (1988) and writes six songs on the Hidden Treasures album (1990) for Swedish singer Ann Carlberger.